-Resolving microphone detection problems on Windows 11 becomes straightforward when following the right steps.
-This happens when the system fails to recognize the hardware, leaving applications unable to detect any audio input device.
-However, most people find that the issue stems from outdated drivers, incorrect sound settings, or disabled audio services.
+Resolving microphone detection problems on Windows 10 and Windows 11 becomes straightforward when you follow the right steps.
+Most people experience this when the system fails to recognize the hardware, leaving applications unable to detect any audio input device.
+Typically, the issue stems from outdated drivers, incorrect sound settings, or disabled audio services.
+Before anything else, you can test your microphone online to confirm whether the hardware itself is working or if the problem is software-related.

 Quick Summary: Key Steps to Fix Microphone Detection